nunchistudio/websites/domains/temporal.land/pages/committee.md

 the Temporal Land project.
 Where an area of the project needs more time or is of interest to a subset of the Working Group membership, then a sub-Working Group will be formed for that specific area.
 The current Sub-Working Groups are:
-- `tsql`
+- `temporal-aas`: CLI and production-ready infrastructure for managing Temporal as a Service.
+- `temporal-sqlops`: CLI to manage operations and migrations on top of Temporal Land SQL integrations.

 ## Mission

-The TLC's purpose is to discuss, give guidance to, and enable collaboration on current development efforts for Temporal Land and related projects such as `tsql`.
+The TLC's purpose is to discuss, give guidance to, and enable collaboration on current development efforts for Temporal Land and related projects.
 The TLC will also include the discussion of shared community goals for Temporal Land.
 Additionally, the TLC will produce supporting materials and best practices for end-users.

 The mission of the TLC is:
 - To collaborate on areas related to developing, managing, and operating Temporal